octoenergy/public-conventions/python.md

     # Fill in form to revoke agreement
     ...

-    # Check agreemnt has been revoked
+    # Check agreement has been revoked
     ...
 ```